This is a classic quiche with bacon and Gruyère cheese. It's a sophisticated and delicious choice for breakfast or lunch.

 Tips:

-The recipe for this classy and tasty Quiche Lorraine is below.
-Here are some other Make-Ahead Breakfasts you can consider!
+The recipe for this classy, savory, and tasty Quiche Lorraine is below.
+Here are more Make-Ahead Breakfasts you'll love:

 📖 Recipe